 Funded by the Science Communicators Association of New Zealand (SCANZ).
 Efforts to broaden participation in science and smash outdated stereotypes about “what a scientist looks like” have gained momentum in recent years.
-We invite projects that focus on diverse communities involved in creating science.
-There is $5,000 available in this theme.
+We invited projects that focussed on diverse communities involved in creating science.

 Funded by the New Zealand Agricultural Greenhouse Gas Research Centre.
 In New Zealand, emissions from agriculture account for about half of all our greenhouse gases.
-We’re looking for ideas that explore the topic and reduction opportunities, and particularly encourage applications that include use of innovative media such as video and infographics.
-There is $3,700 available in this theme.
+We welcomed applications that explored the topic and reduction opportunities, and particularly encouraged applications that include use of innovative media such as video and infographics.

-Funded by Antarctica New Zealand.
-Antarctica’s past can tell us about the future.
-Its biology provides an early warning system for environmental change.
-The icy continent drives the global climate system.
-There is $3,600 available in this theme to fund a story or stories that feature New Zealand research in Antarctica.
+Funded by Antarctica New Zealand to explore Antarctica’s past and what it can tell us about the future.
+Its unique biology provides an early warning system for environmental change, and the icy continent drives the global climate system.

 Before completing the official application form, please read the following Guidelines for Applicants.
 Incomplete applications may not be considered.